 Cape May County: 3,928 cases; 161 deaths

 Dr. Paschal Nwabo, Camden County Health Officer.
-Photo courtesy of Seton Hall University
+Photo courtesy of Seton Hall University.

 Camden County Health Officer Dr. Paschal Nwabo said they have employed “community ambassadors,” community and neighborhood leaders to knock on doors and to reach into virtually block-by-block education about the value of taking the vaccine.

-Nwabo said they have also leaned on the faith-base communities in the county to assist with spreading the word.
+Nwabo said they have also leaned on faith-based communities in the county to assist with spreading the word.
 He said in November, they found about 29% of those in vulnerable communities were interested in taking the vaccine.
 Through its neighborhood outreach efforts, they have increased that number to just over 50%.

 Washington said he experienced a slow start in Atlantic City as well, with Small pushing for more doses.
 Because of that effort, Atlantic City has gone from 400 doses at its mega-vaccination center at the Atlantic City Convention Center to more than 4,000 doses.

-Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com., lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
+Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com, lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
 Click on SUPPORT FRNJ and make a contribution that will do directly in making more stories like this available.
 Thank you for reading.

 About Author